EvilDogma/horiseon-code-refactor/README.md

 https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide
 ## License

 This project has a MIT License.
-For more information.
-Read the LICENSE file or visit
+For more information read the LICENSE file.
 ---